Particular/docs.particular.net/tutorials/monitoring-setup/index.md

 NOTE: When using the MSMQ transport monitoring queue machine name i.e. `Particular.Monitoring@MACHINENAME`.
 This should be the name of the machine that monitoring instance is installed on.

-NOTE: When using the MSMQ transport it is also necessary to install queue length metrics [reporter](/monitoring/metrics/msmq-queue-length.md) pakcage.
+NOTE: When using the MSMQ transport it is also necessary to install queue length metrics [reporter](/monitoring/metrics/msmq-queue-length.md) package.

 ## Smoke Test